humphreyotieno1/Bookstore/README.md

 ## Author
 Humphrey Otieno - `humphreyotieno04@gmail.com`

+# ABOUT
 Welcome to the Bookstore.
-This system provides a comprehensive solution for managing library resources efficiently.
+This Python application provides a Command Line Interface (CLI) for managing a library's collection of books, authors, and courses.
+It incorporates Object-Relational Mapping (ORM) techniques to interact with a SQLite database, allowing users to perform various operations such as adding, viewing, and deleting records.

 ## Table of Contents
 - Introduction